Skip to main content

 By upgrading Max's equipment, you get to withstand more hits, deal more damage and learn new moves.
 But it doesn't stop at that.
 I rather quickly maxed (no pun intended) out on Max's personal leveling.
 It helped a lot, but the challenge kept mounting even after I hit that cap.
 Thereafter I could only keep up by improving my own skills as a player.

-Every Scrotus camp has a difficulty rating, and some end in a menacing boss fight.
-Going through them all from easiest to hardest feels like the essence of the Mad Max experience, whereas the story is just some tacked-on legend with little emotional truth to it.
-This reminded me of Shadows of Mordor, yet another licensed game published by Warner Bros that has poor storytelling but great combat mechanics.
-Warner obviously knows how to put up a good fight.
+Each Scrotus camp has a difficulty rating, often culminating in a brutal boss fight.
+Clearing them all, from easiest to hardest, feels like the core Mad Max experience, while the story remains a thin legend draped over the action.
+This reminded me of Shadow of Mordor, another licensed game with weak storytelling but excellent combat mechanics.
+Warner Bros clearly knows how to publish games that deliver satisfying fights.

 THE ESSENCE OF MAD MAX

-Guerrilla tactics and survival - this wasteland is basically a war zone.
-This is what this game is about, because it is what Avalanche does best.
-They know their third person controls and the elaborate physics of vehicles.
-As I roam the wasteland without much of a grand scheme, the game transforms into the familiar Mad Max.
-The sense of speed starts getting to me.
+Guerrilla tactics and survival define this wasteland.
+It is, at its core, a war zone—and this is where Avalanche excels.
+They understand third-person controls and the intricate physics of vehicular movement.
+As I roam the desert without a grand objective, the game slowly transforms into something unmistakably Mad Max.
+The sense of speed sets in.
 Max is going nowhere fast.
-I could certainly believe that this is his empty life between the grand adventures chronicled by the movies.
+It’s easy to believe that this is his empty existence between the larger adventures depicted in the films.

-There's a weight to everything, even in the way Max moves.
-When he tries to run he hardly accelerates.
-His combat moves don't always match the speed and grace of his opponents.
-If you flunk the vehicular combat you'll have a really hard time catching up to your fleeing prey.
-All this communicates a mental hardship, like a state of constant depression, and the sound design adds to that.
-The oppression only mounts as you get nearer Gastown and its horrible noises grow louder.
-It's the Mordor of the wasteland.
-The sole consolation is the sound of a healthy V8 under your hood.
-It can get you to safety in a heartbeat.
+There’s a tangible weight to everything, even in how Max moves.
+He struggles to accelerate when running.
+His combat animations lack the speed and grace of his enemies.
+Fail at vehicular combat, and you’ll find it nearly impossible to catch fleeing prey.
+All of this communicates a persistent mental and physical hardship, a kind of constant exhaustion or depression, reinforced by the sound design.
+The oppression intensifies as you approach Gastown and its dreadful noises grow louder.
+It’s the Mordor of the wasteland.
+The only real comfort is the sound of a healthy V8 engine beneath the hood, ready to carry you to safety in an instant.

 Comments